-As part of the Robust Software Engineering (RSE) group in Ames’ Intelligent Systems Division, Ritchie conducts research on decision-making systems, machine learning, and controls.
-Of particular interest is developing advanced algorithms for the design and analysis of intelligent aerospace systems including aircraft collision avoidance systems, air traffic automation, planetary rovers, and unmanned aerial systems (UASs).
+His research interests are in safety validation and testing, decision-making systems, machine learning, and controls.
+Of particular interest is developing algorithmic tools for the design and analysis of safety-critical cyber-physical systems including aircraft collision avoidance systems, air traffic automation, autonomous ground vehicles, and unmanned aerial systems (UASs).

-Ritchie is currently pursuing his Ph.D. degree in Electrical Engineering at Carnegie Mellon University.
-He holds an M.S. degree in Aeronautics and Astronautics Engineering from Stanford University, and a B.S. degree in Electrical Engineering from University of Waterloo.
+Ritchie holds a Ph.D. degree in Electrical and Computer Engineering from Carnegie Mellon University, an M.S. degree in Aeronautics and Astronautics Engineering from Stanford University, and a B.S. degree in Electrical Engineering from University of Waterloo.